-Authentic Engagement is fostered when teachers design learning experiences that will intellectually engage students.
+Authentic Engagement is fostered when teachers design learning experiences that will intellectually and emotionally engage students.
 The Authentic Engagement driver for Powerful Learning explores how to create a culture of learning, how to create a safe, welcoming and caring environment and how to set up the physical and virtual learning spaces to maximize engagement.
 A thinking disposition or learning mindset is central to creating an engaging learning experience.
 An emphasis is placed on creating a culture where high expectations are combined with challenging tasks, and where students are provided with the necessary supports to ensure their success.
-In other words, Authentic Engagement occurs in a culture that embraces academic challenge and values hard work built on relationships, sense of belonging and trust
+In other words, Authentic Engagement occurs in this culture that embraces academic challenge and values hard work built on relationships, a sense of belonging and trust.
+Students learn and understand what matters, and acquire a strong sense of purpose.

 Student Engagement Definition